KainatIjaz/NASA-SPACE-APP-2024-PakStellar/README.md

 A **Geographic Information System (GIS)** allows you to create, manage, analyze, and visualize data to uncover spatial patterns and relationships.
 By layering open datasets onto maps, new insights emerge—revealing connections between physical geography and the societal issues they influence.

-This project aims to address the [specific community issue your project focuses on, e.g., "impacts of air pollution on local water quality," "food accessibility in urban areas," "green spaces in residential zones"] by analyzing **open science data** overlaid onto a **custom-built map**.
-The objective is to showcase how spatial data can provide unique perspectives and solutions to real-world challenges.

 ## 🛰️ **Challenge Objective**

 The **NASA Space Apps Challenge** encourages participants to use mapping technologies and open data to explore how physical geography shapes community issues.
 Our project specifically tackles:
-- **[Insert Your Community Issue]**: For example, understanding the distribution of green spaces in urban neighborhoods and how they impact air quality, public health, and overall livability.
 - **GIS Mapping and Analysis**: Using various open datasets, we analyze and visualize spatial relationships to generate meaningful insights.

 ## 🛠️ **Project Tools and Technologies**